Welcome to World Footy News Thursday, February 27 2025 @ 04:12 am ACDT

 FOX SPORTS Australia Pty Ltd

-Round 4 of the 2018 AFL Season kicks off Friday night in Adelaide with the Crows hosting the Magpies.
+Round 7 of the 2018 AFL Season kicks off Friday night in Geelong with the Cats hosting the GWS Giants.

 In addition to the TV networks you can also subscribe to the Watch AFL service that will give you live access to all the matches and more (outside Australia only).